The following rules apply:

 What do I submit electronically?

-- Entry details
+- Nomination details

 - A description of no more than 100 words of your company/product, which will be used by media, for announcements at the presentation ceremony, in promotional material and on website listings.
-As this will be edited and compiled by people who have not viewed your submission, please remember to include your company/product name and where you are located geographically.
+As this will be edited and compiled by people who have not viewed your entry, please remember to include your company/product name and where you are located geographically.

 Please note: late entries will not be accepted.

-Your contact details may also be supplied to agencies engaged on behalf of award organisers/committees for promotional purposes.
+- Your contact details may also be supplied to agencies engaged on behalf of award organisers/committees for promotional purposes.